 Happy Monday to you!
 Today is a special post as this is my first holiday tour of the season!
 I’m joining six other amazing bloggers to bring you a French Christmas Tour, hosted by my friend Lory of Designthusiasm.
 Many of the bloggers I’m joining today are people I was reading before I even started a blog.
 They are immensely talented, with gorgeous photography and styling, so be sure to scroll to the bottom and visit all of their posts!

 When I posted my Memorial Day table last month I had mentioned that I would like to try something a little different for my Independence Day tablescape.
-Though I did end up changing it up a little more than I planned (I didn’t want to bore everyone!)
-I don’t usually go too crazy with the “theme” stuff because I think it can get a little overwhelming.
-I like it to feel fresh and patriotic, while still being uncluttered.
+Though I did end up changing it up a little more than I planned (I didn’t want to bore everyone)!
+If you love tablescapes as much as I do and are looking for more inspiration, check out my free e-book featuring twelve of my favorites!

 Every year I bring out the red, white, and blue decorations right before Memorial Day, and I usually keep them out through July 4th.
 I treat the whole month as a “patriotic” season!
 Also, since we usually have people over for one or the other of these holidays, I wanted to put together a patriotic tablescape that could work for either one.
-I love the crispness of red, white and blue, and of course I want to honor the holiday, but I also didn’t want to go too overboard.
-So, I included a few flags, but not too many, and concentrated on the combination of colors.
-I may do something a little more decorated for the 4th, but for this weekend, I wanted to keep it simple.
-Perfect for Memorial Day, Labor Day or even just a summer bbq!
+I love doing tablescapes and I know a lot of you do, too, so I compiled a new free e-book with twelve of my favorites (including sources and lots of tips and tricks!)

 I know Easter and spring tablescapes traditionally use soft pastels and sweet colors, and I love those, but this year I really wanted to do a neutral Easter table.
 Then when I found some white embossed bunny plates, I knew it was meant to be!